-- the scope, progress, results, costs, timing and outcomes of our cell therapy research and development programs and product candidates; - our ability to enter into any collaboration agreements with third parties for our product candidates and the timing and terms of any such agreements; - the costs associated with the consummation of one or more strategic transactions; - the timing of and the costs involved in obtaining regulatory approvals for our product candidates, a process which could be particularly lengthy, or complex given the FDA's limited experience with marketing approval for cell therapy products; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities relating thereto; - · the cost of expansion of our development operations and personnel; and - the availability of, or our access to, state or federal government awards.
+- the scope, progress, results, costs, timing and outcomes of our cell therapy research and development programs and product candidates; - our ability to enter into any collaboration agreements with third parties for our product candidates and the timing and terms of any such agreements; - the costs associated with the consummation of one or more strategic transactions; - the timing of, and the costs involved in obtaining, regulatory approvals for our product candidates, a process which could be particularly lengthy, or complex given the FDA's limited experience with marketing approval for cell therapy products; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities relating thereto; - the cost of expansion of our development operations and personnel; and - the availability of, or our access to, state or federal government awards.

 To both fund our clinical trials and support our future operations, we would likely seek to raise capital through a variety of different public and/or private financings vehicles.
-This could include, but not be limited to, equity sales pursuant to our purchase agreement with Lincoln Park Capital Fund, L.L.C., potential issuances of other debt or equity securities in public or private financings and/or sale or licensing of assets.
+This could include, but not be limited to, utilization of our at-the-market ("ATM") offering agreement with H.C.
+Wainwright & Co., LLC ("HCW"), equity sales pursuant to our purchase agreement with Lincoln Park Capital Fund, LLC potential issuances of other debt or equity securities in public or private financings and/or sale or licensing of assets.
 If we raise capital through the sale of equity, or securities convertible into equity, it will result in dilution to our then-existing stockholders.
 Servicing the interest and principal repayment obligations under debt we incur, or whether any such debt is called, would divert funds that might otherwise be available to support research and development, clinical or commercialization activities.
 In addition, debt financing involves covenants that restrict our ability to operate our business.
 In certain cases, we also may seek funding through collaborative arrangements that would likely require us to relinquish certain rights to our technology or product candidates and diminish our share in the future revenues associated with the partnered product.